Aliases for LOXL3 Gene

 GeneCards Summary for LOXL3 Gene

 LOXL3 (Lysyl Oxidase Like 3) is a Protein Coding gene.
-Diseases associated with LOXL3 include irregular astigmatism and stickler syndrome.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
-An important paralog of this gene is LOXL1.
+Diseases associated with LOXL3 include 3-Methylglutaconic Aciduria, Type Viii and Stickler Syndrome, Type I. Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
+An important paralog of this gene is LOXL2.